-Unrestricted net assets generally have no donor-imposed restrictions and are used to benefit the community at the discretion of the United Way's board of directors and for internal operations and administration.
-The board has designated certain funds for reserves or use in future period totaling \$62,852 and \$170,781 at December 31, 2017 and 2016, respectively.
+Net assets are classified as without donor restrictions in the absence of donor imposed restrictions.
+This category includes those revenues and expense associated with generally unrestricted activities and with the United Way's primary exempt functions.
+The board has designated certain funds for reserves or use in future period totaling \$62,852 at December 31, 2018 and 2017, respectively.

-NOTES TO THE FINANCIAL STATEMENTS For the Years Ended December 31, 2017 and 2016
+NOTES TO THE FINANCIAL STATEMENTS For the Years Ended December 31, 2018 and 2017